modeset/-deprecated-utensils/app/assets/components/form_controls/readme.md

 ## Radio &amp; Checkbox controls
-Radio and checkboxes are for selecting options within a list.
-Radios are used for selecting a single option, while checkboxes are for selecting zero to many options.
+Radio and checkbox are for selecting options within a list.
+Radios are used for selecting a single option, while checkbox is used for selecting zero to many options.

 ### Usage Examples